How to Track Shopping Cart Abandonment In Google Analytics In 4 Steps

 Abandoned cart recovery

 There are multiple effective cart abandonment solutions that online retailers use to recover abandoned carts.
 The most powerful tools, such as email remarketing – often with the help of tools for list building – or retargeting ads, are used to recover as many sales as possible.

 Email remarketing campaigns

 Almost a third of cart abandonment emails result in a purchase.
-Emails are a highly effective tool that helps convert customers at virtually no cost, but to improve your recovery email success you should focus on:
+EDM marketing is a highly effective method of converting customers at virtually no cost.
+To improve your recovery email success you should focus on:

 - Brainstorming captivating subject lines that ensure your emails get opened.